Step 24: The Siding of the pallet playhouse

 Step 25: The Siding, continued

 The vertical butt joints were staggered to add strength, much like the pattern you’d see in bricklaying.
-They should always meet on a 2×4 member.
+They should always meet with a 2×4 member.
 I used two nails per board for the 1X4, one on each side, and four nails for the 1×6’s, two to a side.
 The corners of the structure are rough– they’ll be covered over with vertical moulding.

 1. Rough corners will be covered with trim board